 5. Where to stay in Greece?

 It is up to you and your budget and personal preferences.
-For budget (and young) travelers, there are plenty of cheap accommodation to choose from in Hostel World.
+For budget (and young) travelers, there is plenty of cheap accommodation to choose from in Hostel World.

 6. Moving around

-Going back and forth from Athens airport and Athens is the best via taxi if you are in a group as it has fixed price (around $40).
-For individual travelers, or couples, it is better to take metro to reach downtown (return ticket is $20).
+Going back and forth from Athens airport and Athens is the best via taxi if you are in a group as it has a fixed price (around $40).
+For individual travelers or couples, it is better to take the metro to reach downtown (return ticket is $20).